BI 907828: an MDM2-p53 antagonist

 In the monotherapy trial, dose escalation is being investigated in a population with TP53 wild-type or unknown status (regardless of MDM2 amplification status), and dose expansion in TP53 wild-type patients with or without MDM2-amplified disease.2

-In the combination trial, dose escalation is being performed in the overall patient population, and dose expansion in TP53 wild-type patients with NSCLC (Cohort 1), melanoma (Cohort 2), liposarcoma or undifferentiated pleomorphic sarcoma (Cohort 3), and hepatocellular carcinoma (Cohort 4).3
+In the combination trial, dose escalation is being performed in an unselected patient population, and dose expansion in TP53 wild-type patients with non-small cell lung cancer (NSCLC) (Cohort 1), melanoma (Cohort 2), liposarcoma or undifferentiated pleomorphic sarcoma (Cohort 3), and hepatocellular carcinoma (Cohort 4).3

 AE, adverse event; DCR, disease control rate; DLT, dose-limiting toxicity; LAG-3, lymphocyte activation gene 3 protein; MDM2, murine double minute 2; MTD, maximum tolerated dose; ORR, objective response rate; PD-1, programmed cell death protein-1; PFS, progression-free survival; PK/PD, pharmacokinetics/pharmacodynamics.